persephonepunch/mrand/README.md

 Build File with     "build": "npm run bootstrap && next build"

+npm run build

+npm run start to preview on desktop

 Deploy to Vercel/Netlify

 Create a webhook and Next JS file will publish with Collections everytime you update linked Webflow Project